rodsantis/cs50p-finalproject/README.md

     Once we have all of the values now stored in a variable in the *main() function* another *while loop* will be running for 3 times as it will be now the game logic.

     In each time it will be using the information that I have prepared in the variables created and printing to the player in the terminal.

+    The last thing that was created and implemented was the test_project.py file in order to test my functions wihing the project file and the requirements.txt file.